ShkarupaNick/scheduled-tasks/README.md

 You can use docker-compose [run](https://docs.docker.com/compose/reference/run/) command for container starting.

-Also you can easy scale application using next command:
+Also you can easy scale application using next commands:
-`docker-compose scale redis=1 app=3`
+`docker-compose up --scale app=3`

 ##### Limitations:
 You can use only one redis instance (scale redis=1).
 Redis cluster is not configured yet.